LinogeFly/ren/README.md

 # Ren

-Bash script for renaming multiple files.
+Bash script for renaming multiple files in Linux.

 This script is mainly about learning bash command language, combined with a benefit of getting a useful tool for me in the process.